 In track Chuck earned 4 Varsity letters while participating in the 440 yd. dash and all of the relay events.
 The Devildogs were Skyline Conference Champions in 1963 in track.
 He also earned All Skyline Conference honors in 1964 and 1965 and was voted the Most Valuable Runner in 1964.

 Chuck’s excellence in the classroom and in athletics at Travelers Rest High School allowed him to have multiple scholarship offers in Football, Basketball and Track from several colleges and universities.
 He was offered and accepted a football scholarship from Clemson University where he played for the Tigers from 1965 to 1969 as a Defensive Back for Coach Frank Howard and earned 3 Varsity letters.
 He was a member of 2 ACC Championship teams in 1966 and 1967.
 Chuck also earned the ACC Honor Roll Award for Outstanding Academic Achievement during athletic participation for the 1969-1970 collegiate school year.
 Chuck is a 1970 graduate of Clemson University.

-Chuck Werner is remembered at Travelers Rest High School as an outstanding student athlete and All-American whose efforts and abilities help establish our athletic traditions.
+Chuck passed away on March 21, 2018 at the age of 71.
+He is remembered at Travelers Rest High School as an outstanding student athlete and All-American whose efforts and abilities help establish our athletic traditions.